 *Please note: incomplete applications are not included in the lottery.

-No -- Beginning in 2015, School Choice Scholarships and Catholic Education Foundation began partnering to make applying for both easier.
+A: No -- Beginning in 2015, School Choice Scholarships and Catholic Education Foundation began partnering to make applying for both easier.
 If you are applying for a school that qualifies for both School Choice and CEF, you will be able to fill out one combined application and only pay one fee.
-Look for the combined application and the School Choice-only applications beginning January 1 here on our website.

 We offer sixteen or more meetings throughout the year, so finding four that fit your schedule should be easy.
 Many parents attend many more than four because they find them so beneficial.
 Also, your children are always welcome to come with you, of course!
 We usually have fun games and activities for the kids while the parents are meeting.
 And we always have something yummy to eat for everyone.
 We can also help your child work on homework while you meet.